followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/3 Methods/unselectItem(itemElement).md

 ===================================================================

 <!--shortDescription-->
-Cancels the selection of the specified item.
+Clears the selection of an item found using an HTML element.
 <!--/shortDescription-->

 <!--paramName1-->itemElement<!--/paramName1-->
 <!--paramType1-->Node<!--/paramType1-->
 <!--paramDescription1-->
-The DOM node, the data object, or the key of the item whose selection should be cancelled.
+The item's HTML element.
 <!--/paramDescription1-->

 <!--fullDescription-->